CrescentJiao/CrescentJiao2.github.io/README.md

 [Check out the latest demo](https://academic-demo.netlify.app) of what you'll get in less than 10 minutes, or [view the showcase](https://wowchemy.com/user-stories/).

-[**Wowchemy**](https://wowchemy.com) makes it easy to create a beautiful website for free.
-Edit your site in Markdown, Jupyter, or RStudio (via Blogdown), generate it with Hugo, and deploy with GitHub or Netlify.
-Customize anything on your site with widgets, themes, and language packs.

 - 👉 [**Get Started**](https://wowchemy.com/docs/install/)
 - 📚 [View the **documentation**](https://wowchemy.com/docs/)